gbmhunter/SignalProcessing-DotNet-Cs/README.rst

 Changelog
 =========

+- v2.0.0.3  -> (2013/06/04) Added ZedGraph and MathNet NeoDym to internal dependencies in README.
 - v2.0.0.2  -> (2013/06/04) Removed .hgignore and .hgtags files (leftover from Mercurial repo) from root.
 - v2.0.0.1  -> (2013/06/03) Added README.rst to repo.
 - v2.0.0.0  -> (2013/03/07) Added WrapAroundDetection algorithm.
 Tested and works fine.